tedajax/asteroids/README.md

 **Visual Studio 2013**

 Although MSVC has not supported most C99/11 features more recently due to the need to support some of these features for C++11/14 compliance we have a lot more to work with.
-Theoretically all the external dependencies are included and setup so all you should have to do is open up runner.sln and it'll compile and run.
+Theoretically all the external dependencies are included and setup so all you should have to do is open up asteroids.sln and it'll compile and run.

 **mingw-w64**